How many students on a team?

 to encourage kids' exploration of different types of stories and authors

-To compete on Oral Battle Day, you must be a registered member of the team.
-We understand that, unfortunately, kids get sick or may have other situations arise that prevent them from attending Oral Battle Day.
+To compete on Team Battle Day, you must be a registered member of the team.
+We understand that, unfortunately, kids get sick or may have other situations arise that prevent them from attending Team Battle Day.
 A team can compete with as few as three members.

-Can teams that don't advance attend the finals / author event?
+Can teams that don't advance attend the Championship event?